cebarros/Jet_Analysis/README.md

 Next we apply cuts/masks to our analysis, which can be seen in the `qcd_jets.ipynb` notebook; the goal of this file is to obtain a $p_T$ response curve.
 As before, this is scaled-up to include all our dataset `qcd_jets_processor.ipynb`.

-The `qcd_processor.ipynb` notebook fills histograms using the ROOT files in `/samples`, and corrects them using the pileup weights found in `/data`; the histograms are then dumped into pkl files.
+The `qcd_jets_processor.ipynb` notebook produces histograms using the ROOT files in `/samples`, and corrects them using the pileup weights found in `/data`; the histograms are then dumped into pkl files.

-The notebook `jec_computations.ipynb` uses the pkl files produced in `qcd_processor.ipynb` to produce $p_T$ response curves, and then fits them to gaussian functions.
+The notebook `jer_computations.ipynb` uses the pkl files produced in `qcd_jets_processor.ipynb` to produce $p_T$ response curves, and then fits them to gaussian functions.
 The means and widths, and their respective errors are then put in a CSV file for analyzing.

 Lastly, the `jer_plotting.ipynb` file is used to plot the JER curves as functions of the jet $p_T$ for all datasets.